 - numerical modelling of armour layers

-Piero Lionello – Department of Sciences and Environmental and Biological Technologies, University of Salento, Italy
+Gianfausto Salvadori – Department of Mathematics ans Physics, University of Salento, Lecce, Italy

 Munjed A. Maraqa – Department of Civil and Environmental Engineering, United Arab Emirates University, UAE

 Jeffrey Melby – Noble Consultants-G.E.C., Inc. – 8282 Goodwood Boulevard, Baton Rouge, LA (USA)

 - extreme water level;